ownsourcing/mac-dev-playbook/README.md

 # Mac Development Ansible Playbook

-This playbook installs and configures most of the software I use on my Mac for web and software development.
+We're adapting this playbook to install and configures most of the software our team uses on Macs for web and software development.
+It's forked directly from [continue edits that give credit and explain]...

 Some things in OS X are difficult to automate (notably, the Mac App Store and certain tools from Apple), so I still have some manual installation steps, but at least it's all documented here.

 This is a work in progress, and is mostly a means for me to document my current Mac's setup.
 I'll be adding settings and packages to this set of playbooks over time.